pkp/pkp-docs/learning-ojs/en/production-publication.md

 You can make changes to the upload by selecting the blue arrow to the left of the galley label, which reveals options to edit, change the file, or delete.

+### Edit Galley Files

+If you want to make a change to a galley file or galley file label after it has been uploaded, you can edit it.
+Please note that if the article has already been published, to make a change to the galley file you will first have to un-publish the article or create a new version (see Versioning of Articles below).
+But before the article is published, you can edit the galley file easily.

+1. Open the submission from the submission dashboard
+2. Go to the Publication tab and Galleys
+3. Click the blue arrow next to the file you want to edit
+4. If you would like to edit the galley label, click the Edit button that appears and change the Galley Label
+5. If you would like to change the file, click Change File and upload a new file
+6. When you are finished editing, click Save

 ### Inform the Section Editor

 Finally, you will need to inform the Section Editor that the galleys have been completed.
 To do so, use the Production Discussion panel and choose the **Add Discussion** link.